iamchrissmith/2024-ethdenver-invariant-testing/README.md

 #### Requires/Reverts

 You can add handler function level assertions to these functions if you want to assert certain things are true during a specific call.
 This makes the handler functions act like fuzz tests within your invariant test suite.

+### 3 - Our First Invariant

+branch: `3-add-balance-invariant`

+Here we add our first "real" invariant.
+After setup and then after every handler function call this invariant will be tested to ensure it holds true.
+If it fails, we will get a sequence that can be used to analyze the calls that were made to cause the violation.

+In this case, we are summing the balance of each destination (`dst`) actor and ensure that sum **always** equals the `dai.totalSupply()`.